LiamPledger/Drift-Capacity-of-RC-Columns/README.md

 # Drift-Capacity-of-RC-Columns
 This repository uses existing data of cyclic tests of RC columns to train a Gradient-Boosted Decision Tree (GBDT) machine learning algorithm to estimate drift capacity.
+Drift capacity was defined as the drift measured at a 20% loss in lateral resistance.

 A total of 341 RC column tests from the ACI-369 database are used to train the algorithm.